Employment Program for Women

 Needle and Thread

-Introduction The Needle and Thread Project is the sewing initiative launched by ANIW with the support of funding from the Rotary Club and Knights of Columbus in November 2024.
-Designed to provide accessible sewing education,…
+Introduction The Needle and Thread Project is an ANIW sewing initiative launched in November 2024 with the support of the Rotary Club and the Knights of Columbus.
+Created to offer accessible and inclusive sewing education,…

 ITDs Accessing Licensure